UnCarter25le/ChineseLiterature/README.md

 > ### 3.
 PhotoSet:

-- ### In this folder, you can see data structure and packages needed when crawling.
+- ### In this folder, you can see data structure and packages needed when processing the web scraping.

     - #### bookInfo